stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

     .end();
 ```

-We start with an outline class for commands, buffers and pools:
+The starting point is an outline class for commands, buffers and pools:

 ```java
 @FunctionalInterface